10 Steps To Growing Blueberries In Containers

-Plant such that the soil's surface is at the same depth on the stem as it was when it was first planted.
-Water thoroughly, and continue to water as needed as your plant establishes itself.
+Plant such that the soil's surface is at the same depth on the stem as when it was first planted.
+Water thoroughly, and continue as needed as your plant establishes itself.

 Step 4: Watering

 Blueberries require a lot of water because their roots are short and dry out quickly, but they also prefer sandy, well-draining soil.
-To put it another way, they don't like sitting in water, so keep the soil moist but not soggy.
+Put another way, they don't like sitting in water, so keep the soil moist but not soggy.

 To save water, relocate your blueberry bushes into a more shaded spot if you won't be able to water them for a week or more.
-To maintain moisture, a layer of compost with a topdressing of pine bark can also be beneficial.
+A layer of compost with a top dressing of pine bark can also be beneficial to maintain moisture.